-As the worldwide political focus on clean energy technology continues to grow, the wind energy industry has received heavy support from governmental bodies all over.
+As the focus on clean energy continues to grow, the wind energy industry has received heavy support from governmental bodies all over.

-The European Union for one has chosen wind energy to be its frontrunner as it heads towards the 2020 sustainability targets .
+Likewise, the European Union has chosen wind energy to be its frontrunner as it heads towards its sustainability targets .

 The United States of America has also been surging forward with wind energy developments, issuing governmental policies, subsidies and other financial incentives such as tax cuts .

-China’s strategy to overtake the giants of renewable energies in the world was largely driven by the poor state of China’s environmental atmosphere.
+China’s progress with renewable energy was largely driven by the poor state of China’s environment.

 As a result, two of the top three wind energy manufacturing companies in the world are Chinese; these are Sinovel and Xinjiang Goldwind respectively alongside the famous Danish Company Vestas .